Conduct and Interpret a Cluster Analysis

 In the dialog box Statistics… we can specify whether we want to output the proximity matrix (these are the distances calculated in the first step of the analysis) and the predicted cluster membership of the cases in our observations.
 Again, we leave all settings on default.

 In the dialog box Plots… we should add the Dendrogram.
-The Dendrogram will graphically show how the clusters are merged and allows us to identify what the appropriate number of clusters is.
+The Dendrogram graphically shows how the clusters merge and helps identify the appropriate number of clusters.

 The dialog box Method… allows us to specify the distance measure and the clustering method.
 First, we need to define the correct distance measure.
 SPSS offers three large blocks of distance measures for interval (scale), counts (ordinal), and binary (nominal) data.

 For interval data, the most common is Square Euclidian Distance.
 It is based on the Euclidian Distance between two observations, which is the square root of the sum of squared distances.
-Since the Euclidian Distance is squared, it increases the importance of large distances, while weakening the importance of small distances.
+Since the Euclidean distance squares the values, it increases the importance of large distances while reducing the impact of small distances.

 If we have ordinal data (counts) we can select between Chi-Square or a standardized Chi-Square called Phi-Square.
 For binary data, the Squared Euclidean Distance is commonly used.